 Many owners still view the dog as a solely carnivorous feeder, but the reality of the modern dog is that he is a versatile, omnivorous eater.
 The dietary needs of the dog have evolved since his domestication.
-Most dogs have swapped the baron fields of Europe for the comfort of a basket or bed in a centrally heated home.
+Most dogs have swapped the barren fields of Europe for the comfort of a basket or bed (maybe even your bed) in a centrally heated home.

 Our dogs don’t need to hunt and so they expend less energy in pursuit of their food.
 In times gone by our dogs would hunt in order to feed, in order to give enough energy to hunt again.
 This is clearly not the case in modern times.